Omkar90492/Cancer-Detection-ML-Project/README.md

 weighted avg       0.98      0.98      0.98       114

 --------------------------------------------------
-(Note: The actual accuracy and other metrics may vary slightly depending on the random_state and data split.)

 Contributing
-Contributions are welcome!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request.
+Feel free to open issues or submit pull requests for improvements.

 License
-This project is open-source and available under the MIT License.
+This project is open-source under the MIT License.